conorjohn/nitro-test/README.md

 If you want to deploy and serve the compiled Angular app, complete the Client Setup first, or just note that you will have to kill and restart the Node server once the Anuglar app has been deployed.

 ## Client Setup
-Navigate to nitro > posts-client
+Navigate to nitro-test > posts-client

 Run
 > npm install